-This course provides students with an opportunity to develop skills for increasing vocabulary in order to expand word choice repertoire for more effective interpreting.
+This course provides students with information and instruction to develop skills aimed at increasing vocabulary and word choice repertoire for effective interpreting.
 This course will also include the study of how language is culturally based, the effects of culture on intercultural communication and possible cultural conflicts.
-Course offering: As needed.
-Prerequisite: ASL120
+Course Offering: As needed.
+Prerequisites: ASL 110